Eremochloa ophiuroides

 Plant seed, plugs, or sod once soil stays above 65°F and you have at least 8-10 weeks before first frost.
 Warm soil gives centipede time to root before winter slows growth.

-In sandy soils across Zone 7-10, mole crickets and white grubs are the big chew-and-tunnel pests.
-In some coastal areas, nematodes suck the life from roots so the turf thins even though blades look green at first.
+Mole crickets and white grubs are the chew-and-tunnel pests in sandy southern soils.
+In coastal areas, nematodes can suck strength from roots so the lawn fades even when blades look acceptable at first.

 In Zone 8-10, look for raised, tunneled soil and thinning grass in irregular streaks.
 Nighttime scouting with a flashlight often reveals the insects themselves in moist areas.